NaixGames/Polycosmos/README.md

 # Polycosmos
 Polycosmos is a mod for the game Hades, which gives it integration with Archipelago Multiworld.
 Right now Polycosmos is in version:
-0.2.2 and up to this version it posses the feature detailed below:
+0.3 and up to this version it possesses the feature detailed below:

 Modes:
 - Reverse Heat: Start the game with high pacts of punishments.
 The goal is to beat Hades one time.